dojo/docs/dojox/data/jsonPathStore.rst

 Additional methods
 ------------------

-In addition to the the standard store api, the store provides a few additional methods of note:
+In addition to the standard store api, the store provides a few additional methods of note:

 * setData(data)